From Bach to Bill Bailey, Strony Plays it All

 Nostalgia starting in the 1970s drove the opening of many large pizza parlors with pipe organs.
 In Phoenix, Strony played at Organ Stop Pizza for ten years, his repertoire ranging from classics to the Great American Songbook.

 Strony continued playing for churches, theaters and concert halls and accompanying silent films at festivals across America.
 In 1991 and 1993, he was named "Organist of the Year" by the American Theatre Organ Society.
-In 2011, he became the youngest person to be inducted into the society's Hall of Fame.
+In 2011, he became the youngest living person to be inducted into the society's Hall of Fame.

 "The biggest compliment I can get is that my listeners forget I was playing, they are so absorbed by the movie," Strony said.
 "The music supports the emotion of the film."